 Your lifestyle is also super important to consider.
-For example, in our first flat the kitchen and the living room where together, which was a big mistake because we actually cook everyday and the smell of food is not the best thing so we couldn't really enjoy the living room as much as we wanted to.
+For example, in our first flat the kitchen and the living room were together, which was a big mistake because we actually cook every day and the smell of food is not the best thing so we couldn't really enjoy the living room as much as we wanted to.

 My boyfriend is very into fitness so he owns a big home-gym machine and he also is an artist so he needs a desk and a lot of space for clay sculpture and his paintings.

-All this faff to say that you need to consider what you really want to do while at home.
-If you only want to relax and recharge, invest in a comfy sofa and a big telly, if you are working from home you'll need a tidy and organised space in order to focus on your job properly and so on...
-Think about what your are going to do first and then purchase the right furniture.
+All this is to say that you need to consider what you really want to do while at home.
+If you only want to relax and recharge, invest in a comfy sofa and a big telly, if you are working from home you'll need a tidy and organised space to focus on your job properly and so on...
+Think about what you are going to do first and then purchase the right furniture.

 Go for second hand, charity shops and vintage

 This is 98% of my current furniture.
 It is definitely cheaper for your pocket and better for the environment.
 No hours and hours spent to decipher IKEA instructions to build whatever.

 eBay and Gumtree are the most known and the best websites to shop but I do love a stroll in my favourite charity shops around London.

 I managed to get some of the current furniture I own for free (such as my wooden bed frame) as on Gumtree people often advertise house clearance when they really want to get rid of stuff because they are moving and they don't have the time to sell it.
 Now, that's what I call a true bargain!